ki4jgt/Book-of-the-Damned/README.md

 And always you.
 ```

 Truth has no need, for it is all.
 Gentle enough to allow space for every outcome, yet firm enough to avoid being corrupted by them.
-Mercifully giving, while unrelentlessly upholding.
-A gracious host who is master of his own domain.
-Not forceful in any way.
-It knows exacty what it is, and what it has already established.
+Mercifully giving, while relentlessly upholding.
+A gracious host who is master of his domain.
+Not forceful.
+Fully realized.

 # On Evolution
 The animal kingdom doesn't kill the weak; it kills the different.